Dauphin Kings: 1970–75

 1970–71, the Kings once again needed to rebuild with only 4 returnees, Andres, Marin, Realini and Tremblay.
 Tremblay would be named captain and led the league in scoring with 109 Points.
 The Kings added forwards Jeff Berke, Brad Carefoot, Don Larway, Jim Miller, Bill Murray, Darrell Novakowski, Tom Sinclair, Ed Tkachuk, defenseman Mike Korney, Dan Lemieux, Perry Robinson and Drew Trapp.
 The biggest hole the Kings needed fill was goal.
 With Ron Low going to the pros the Kings brought in the tandem of Ty Langton and Larry Budzinski.
 Injuries were the biggest concern for the 1970–71 Kings and the Kings' season ended early.

 The Kings entered the 1971–72 season with nearly a set team and the Kings were thinking championship, Budzinski and Langton were back in goal.
 Dauphinites Korney, Lemieux and Trapp would return to the blueline joined by Jack Osachuk and Dauphinite Greg Kiryluik.
 Up front the Kings had 7 returnees and Dauphinite Jim Cruise was added to the 1st line with Miller and Murray.
 Cruise would score 36 goals as a rookie and the line combined for 97 goals in a 48-game schedule.
 The line of Tkachuk, Marin and Carefoot would score 98 goals and be the Kings' 2nd line.
 Scott Hetherington, another Elm Creek boy, would center the 3rd with wingers Larway and Novakowski.
-Dauphinite Ken Buchy was the tenth forward, a position his older Bob had only a few years earlier.
+Dauphinite Ken Buchy was the tenth forward, a position his older brother Bob had only a few years earlier.
 Miller would be named captain.
 Half a year in Bob Windatt quit the Winnipeg Jets of the WCHL and signed with the Kings.
 Windatt replaced Novakowski who had been traded.
 The Kings would win 40 games out 48, score 304 goals and appeared to be the best of the MJHL.
 The Kings would meet their Waterloo in the Saskatchewan Champions Humboldt Broncos.

 During the 1974–75 season Dauphinite Jim Misener established a new MJHL record of 73 goals breaking Bobby Clarke's record of 71.